ForrestTech/Exemplum/README.md

 2. Things we do when we read compared to what we do when we write
 3. Test framework use of shouldly as a better model for assertions
 4. Add details on how mappings are registered
+5. Add details about query objects and how we encapsulate query logic

 ## Docker